CareDailyAI/docs/platform_apis/event_streaming.md

 # Event Streaming

-People Power's platform is capable of streaming events, subscription information, and insights into a partner's platform.
+Care Daily's platform is capable of streaming events, subscription information, and insights into a partner's platform.
 There are several mechanisms available to stream data into a partner's platform including tools like AWS SQS, AWS EventBridge, Kafka, and others.
-This document will capture information about some of the data formats of information available to stream from the People Power platform.
+This document will capture information about some of the data formats of information available to stream from the Care Daily platform.

 | Data Type | Description |
 | :-------: | ----------- |